Essentials you need to survive a family road trip with tweens

-Keep to low sugar and low salt snacks where you can as you’ll soon work out over-hyped kids in small confined spaces can be a recipe for disaster.
-We have a great list of healthy road trip snacks for kids here to give you some ideas how to keep your tweens fueled up.
+Keep to low-sugar and low-salt snacks where you can, as you’ll soon work out that over-hyped kids in small, confined spaces can be a recipe for disaster.
+We have a great list of healthy road trip snacks for kids here to give you some ideas on how to keep your tweens fueled up.

 What to Pack for A Road Trip With Tweens

-Remember if you’ll be taking any sort of family vacation with your tweens, we have a downloadable packing checklist you can use over here, plus plenty of advice here on the best types of luggage for tweens to keep them packed and organized.
+Remember, if you are taking any sort of family vacation with your tweens, we have a downloadable packing checklist you can use over here, plus plenty of advice here on the best types of luggage for tweens to keep them packed and organized.

 Tween Road Trip Essentials

 Road trip essentials for tweens we always check we have in the car with us:

 - Wet wipes

 - Hand sanitizer